Federlizer/ipc-paper/README.md

 Matrix length: 50 inner arrays (each array contains 9 or 10 values, from 1 to 99)
 Routines took 187.754µs
 Flat took 50.677µs

+### Notes
+I had the realization that the way I was benchmarking wasn't as robust.
+I was multiplying the numbers into a single number, instead a better way to benchmark concurrency is to have two matrices and multiply the cell of each matrix into a third matrix.